Welcome to Dr. Kate Brilakis' Learning Portal

 Proteins

-these nucleotides are arranged in pairs along a double stranded DNA ladder
+these nucleotides are arranged in pairs to form DNA "ladder"

 a specific DNA sequence = a gene